hhl60492/deep-kernel-transfer/README.md

 2. Added AAF Fage/Age Dataset sample and data code
 3. Added GPNet for AAF regression training and testing

+The data is in filelists/AAF/ and the AAF GPNet model is in methods/.

 *Make sure to install packages in the requirements.txt first*

 Instructions for running the GPNet on AAF: